varshasharon/19AI547-Blockchain-for-Business/Ex_No_8_Post-Quantum Blockchain Wallet with Lattice-Based Cryptography.md

 To create a quantum-resistant wallet using lattice-based cryptography instead of traditional ECDSA, ensuring that future quantum computers cannot break private keys.

 # Algorithm:

-## Step 1: Understanding Quantum Threat to Blockchain
+### Step 1:
-ECDSA-based wallets are vulnerable to quantum computers.
+ECDSA-based blockchain wallets are vulnerable to attacks from future quantum computers.

+### Step 2:
-Lattice-based cryptography (e.g., NTRU, CRYSTALS-Kyber) provides quantum resistance.
+Lattice-based cryptographic algorithms like NTRU and CRYSTALS-Kyber offer quantum resistance.

-## Step 2: Implement Lattice-Based Signature Scheme
-Use precomputed NTRU-based public-private keys for authentication.

-Store hashed lattice-based signatures instead of traditional Ethereum signatures.

-## Step 3: Secure Transactions
+### Step 3:
-Users sign transactions using lattice cryptographic proofs.
+Precomputed lattice-based public-private key pairs are used to simulate quantum-safe authentication.

+### Step 4:
+Users register by submitting a hash of their lattice-based public key to the smart contract.

+#### Step 5:
+Transactions are signed off-chain using lattice-based cryptographic techniques.

+### Step 6:
-The smart contract verifies the proof before allowing transactions.
+The smart contract receives the transaction and the corresponding hash signature for verification.

+###  Step 7:
+It verifies the authenticity of the transaction by comparing the hashed input with the registered key hash.

+### Step 8:
+If valid, the transaction is processed on-chain, simulating a quantum-resistant wallet interaction.

 # Program: